Apollo9999/IOT-Smart-Highways-Using-Intel-Gallileo/README.md

 Another aim of this module is to detect landslides which are too very common in hilly terrains.
 The same method will be used to detect the impact of debris on the fence so that the alert can be broadcasted.

-### Wireless Module

-Xbee has been used for wireless communication.
-Xbee works on Zigbee protocol and has satisfactory pecifications: 2.4GHz, range 1 mile approx., point to point as well as mesh network support, can work on UDP as well as TCP, low power requirements and also automatically goes to sleep when not used, thus saving power.
-Here used mode is point to point communication model over UDP.
-One Xbee is configured as router and connected with system on the controller side, other Xbee is configured as Coordinator and connected with Galileo Gen 2.
-Both the Xbee are configured in AT mode which is a transparent mode with fix destination address.
-Both the Xbee can send and receive data simultaneously.
-Xbee have fix MAC address, so for point to point communication Destination High(DH) and Destination Low(DL) addresses of other Xbee has to match with the MAC of current one.
-For fix DH and DL, Xbee uses UDP as their transport protocol.

-For a simple model, the point to point communication works good but during practical application there would be a large mesh of network handling different sensors deployed at different sites.
-Fortunately, Xbee has API mode in which Xbee first search for another remote Xbee and enquires about it’s MAC address to send data.
-Xbee in API mode use TCP as it’s transport layer protocol.
-We can make any types of mesh or network of layers using Xbee, so while planning deploy map of sensors, Xbee configurations should be kept in mind.